 Hence, rancidity and oxidation are undesirable processes.
 Using fat that resists them makes that fat great for frying.

-Experts recommend using solid shortening for pie crusts, croissants, and other pastries.
+Experts recommend solid shortening for pie crusts, croissants, and other pastries.
 Liquid shortening works best for cake and some bread recipes.
 All-purpose shortening or non-emulsified hydrogenated shortening works well with high-ratio cakes.
 Lastly, icing shortening works best for cakes that need to retain more moisture.

 Shortening in Baking Philippines: What You Need to Know About Shortening Quality